 It’s the same when I travel to teach.
 Every year, I get many requests to teach students in their hometown.
 I have been traveling for many years now, teaching yoga, and trying to reach as many places as I can.
 Not everyone can come to India to study yoga, so when I travel, I try to give them the experience of how authentic yoga is in Mysore.
 I’ve gone to places where there was no Aṣṭāṅga yoga, where students had never experienced the authentic yoga that we teach in Mysore.
 I always try to encourage them to learn more.
 The energy is very good when students visit me on tour and are willing to learn.
 Maybe one day they will visit Mysore, but until then I will try to go to them.

 In many ways, traveling recharges me.
 Whether I’m teaching, traveling or taking time off, I try to keep in harmony with family, work and sādhana.
 When making my plans to travel, I consider my practice, my meals, and my sleep routine.
+(Trouble sleeping?
+Try this 90-second solution to sleep better tonight!)
 When taking time off, I consider my students and how to recharge so I can teach them.
 When teaching, I try to enjoy everyday life with my wife and children.
 For my own sādhana, balancing these things is essential to contributing my best efforts toward anything I do.

 Very soon, I will begin traveling again.
 In April, I’ll be in Thailand and China.
 Then I’m home to teach in Mysore for June, July and August.
 In the September, we have a tour going to Spain and Portugal—two countries I’ve never visited before.
 Once I taught in Santiago, Chile, but this will be my first time to a Spanish-European speaking or Portuguese speaking country.
 In October, we are doing a yatra in Northern India in Rishikesh, and then I go to Japan, the Philippines, and Bali.
 When I travel and meet new people, it’s inspiring.
 Maybe they have just started doing this yoga and when they practice with me, they get a certain energy.
 Hopefully, it leads them on a path of transformation.